alioguzhan/react-editext/README.md

 ```

 ## Usage
 EdiText is highly customizable.
+You can see more examples [here](https://alioguzhan.github.io/react-editext).
 Here is a basic usage:
 ```jsx
 import React, { Component } from 'react'